Become a Home Energy Rater for Residential New Construction ProjectsA certified Home Energy Rater provides solutions.

 - Develop a sound understanding of building science principles and residential energy use.

-- Assist your builder clients to qualify for such programs as ENERGY STAR®, federal tax credits, the U.S. Department of Energy’s National Builders Challenge, LEED Homes, NAHB’s Green Building Program, and innovative mortgage financing.
+- Help your builder clients to qualify for such programs as ENERGY STAR®, federal tax credits, the U.S. Department of Energy’s National Builders Challenge, LEED Homes, NAHB’s Green Building Program, and innovative mortgage financing.

 How to Become a Home Energy Rater